• HOME

 N

 • N+1 - A design rule that ensures there is a spare component available for every major component of a system, that can easily replace a single failed component.
+Note: N-1 and N+1 are not the same but can be complementary.

 • Nacelle - The component structure that sits at the hub of the wind turbine blades, where the generator, gearbox, and other key components are located.

-• NDT Non-Destructive Testing
+• NDT - Non-Destructive Testing

 • Net Metering - A mechanism implemented by some utilities to allow energy generated by a consumer to be absorbed into the Grid and then to offset the bills of (or provide payment to) the consumer on the basis of the net import from (or net export to) the Grid.

-• NIMBY "Not In My Back Yard" - An acronym for a common attitude regarding local technological projects.
+• NIMBY - "Not In My Back Yard" - An acronym for a common attitude regarding local technological projects.

 • Non-Spinning (Non-Synchronized) Reserve - Also called TMNSR (10-Minute Non-Spinning Reserve) - Not online and not synchronized, these reserve generation sources must be operational within a specified time (e.g. 10 minutes) and capable of sustaining this load for a specified time (e.g. 2-3 hours).
-Typically these resources are expensive to start and run operationally and may use even larger quantities of fuel than Spinning Reserves.
+Typically, these resources are expensive to start and run operationally and may use even larger quantities of fuel than Spinning Reserves.

-• NTP Notice to Proceed
+• NTP - Notice to Proceed.
+Also, see LNTP.

-• NWP Numerical Weather Prediction - Weather forecasting by computational simulation of the atmosphere.
+• NWP - Numerical Weather Prediction - Weather forecasting by computational simulation of the atmosphere.

 O

-• O&M Operation and Maintenance
+• O&M - Operations and Maintenance

-• OCS Outer Continental Shelf
+• OCS - Outer Continental Shelf

-• OEM Original Equipment Manufacturer
+• OEM - Original Equipment Manufacturer

-• OMA Operations and Maintenance Agreement
+• OMA - Operations and Maintenance Agreement

-• OR Operational Reserve - There are several types of reserve power used by Utilities to maintain a constant supply of electricity - See Spinning Reserve, Non-Spinning Reserve and Replacement Reserve.
+• OR - Operational Reserve - There are several types of reserve power used by Utilities to maintain a constant supply of electricity - See Spinning Reserve, Non-Spinning Reserve and Replacement Reserve.

-• OWF Offshore Wind Farm
+• OWF - Offshore Wind Farm

 P